 Often, we discount these things because we’ve been taught that goals worthy of pursing should be hard, require effort, and feel like a struggle.

-I assure you though, nothing could be further from the truth!
+I assure you, though, that nothing could be further from the truth!
 I encourage you to stop thinking about what you’re “supposed” to do and follow your heart.

-Think of my little Ginger and nothing could be clearer, she was born to swim in that lake.
-It was easy for her, effortless in fact, and brought her so much happiness that she could do it all day long.
+Think of my little Ginger and nothing could be clearer: she was born to swim in that lake.
+Swimming was easy for her—effortless in fact—and it brought her so much happiness that she could do it all day long.

-But that’s not Ginger’s idea of a good time, because she’s the one and only Aqua Dog!
+But that’s not Ginger’s idea of a good time—definitely not her jam.